Fairchild Air Force Base: 1994 shooting

-On 20 June 1994, Dean Mellberg, an ex-Air Force member, entered the base hospital and shot and killed four people and wounded 22 others.
+On 20 June 1994, 20-year-old Dean Mellberg, an ex-Air Force member, entered the base hospital and shot and killed four people and wounded 22 others.

 Previously, psychologists Major Thomas Brigham and Captain Alan London at Fairchild AFB had found him unfit for duty, which resulted in a transfer to the Wilford Hall Medical Center at Lackland AFB for further psychological examination.
 With Congressional pressure brought by Mellberg's mother, Airman Mellberg was found to be fit for military service.
 Airman Mellberg then was reassigned to Cannon Air Force Base where similar events led to him being returned to psychologists for evaluation.
 After this evaluation, he was discharged from Cannon AFB as being unfit for military service; he had been diagnosed with mild autism, generalized anxiety disorder and paranoid personality disorder.

-He traveled to Spokane, Washington, near Fairchild AFB, where he purchased a rifle and planned his attack on the base.At the time of the shooting, Fairchild's hospital was an ungated facility.
-The gunman, armed with a Chinese-made MAK-90, an AK-47 clone, entered the office of Brigham and London and killed both men.
+Mellberg traveled to Spokane, Washington, near Fairchild AFB, where he purchased a rifle and planned his attack on the base.
+At the time of the shooting, Fairchild's hospital was an ungated facility.
+Mellberg took a cab to the base with a large duffle bag and foam gun case, four weeks to the day following his discharge.
+The gunman, armed with a Chinese-made MAK-90, an AK-47 clone, and a 75-round drum magazine, entered the office of Brigham and London and killed both men.
 Mellberg continued to move through the hospital, injuring several people, and killing eight-year-old Christin McCarron.
 The gunman then walked out of the building into the parking lot and killed Anita Lindner.
 He then was confronted by a security policeman, Senior Airman Andy Brown.
 From approximately 70 yards away, Brown ordered Mellberg to drop his weapon.
 After Mellberg refused, Brown fired four shots from his 9mm pistol, with two rounds hitting the perpetrator in the head and shoulder, killing him.

-A pregnant woman shot in the stomach also subsequently lost her five month old unborn baby.
+A pregnant woman shot in the stomach also subsequently lost her unborn child.
 After an investigation it was concluded that Airman Brown was justified in his actions, probably having saved lives, and he was awarded the Airman's Medal by President Bill Clinton.
 In 2016, Brown published Warnings Unheeded: Twin Tragedies at Fairchild Air Force Base.
 The book reveals the pre-incident indicators of the shooting and the fatal crash of a B-52 bomber that occurred four days afterward.

+Dean's concerning behavior was long recognized prior to his dismissal from the military.
+During basic training, in three different psychological examinations it was noted that he should be discharged.
+However, he was allowed to complete his basic training and earn his uniform.
+After a short time in the hospital, he was deemed fit to return and requested a transfer.
+After his transfer, he was discharged within two months due to symptoms of his personality disorder.
+Psychologists after the shooting speculate that the removal of his uniform at dismissal may have been a triggering factor to his rampage.